-For reading the output particle file, a program frame corsikaread_history.f is supplied which might be modified to include the production of histograms for plotting.
-In its basic version it prints just the extended additional muon information (i.e. including that on mother and grandmother particles) for those muons which arrive at the observation level.
-After compilation and linking of the corsikaread_history.f program the run is performed by calling:
+For reading the particle data output file, a program frame corsikaread\history.f is supplied which might be modified to include the production of histograms for plotting.
+In its basic version it prints just the extended additional muon information (i.e. including that on mother and grandmother particles) for those muons which arrive at the observation level rsp. decay or interact in the atmosphere (MUPROD option).
+After compilation and linking of the corsikaread\history.f program the run is performed by calling:

-./corsikaread_history > test.out Then enter the file name (for example DAT690009).
+./corsikaread\history > test.out Then enter the file name (for example DAT690009).

 The information for the arriving muons is written into the file test.out in the readable ASCII format.
-If the THIN option has been used in the CORSIKA run, the COM-MON BLOCK sizes have to be adapted to use ./corsikaread_history with thinned/unthinned showers by setting the LENPAR parameter (LENPAR = 7 for un-thinned, LENPAR = 8 for thinned showers).
+If the THIN option has been used in the CORSIKA run, the COMMON BLOCK sizes have to be adapted to use ./corsikaread\history with thinned/unthinned showers by setting the LENPAR parameter (LENPAR = 7 for un-thinned, LENPAR = 8 for thinned showers).